-The ball is rubber with a heavy metal center.
+The ball in a roller mouse is rubber with a heavy metal center.
 It can be removed by loosening the cap on the bottom of the mouse and turning the mouse over.
 The ball will fall out.
 If you forget to put your hand under it it will roll across the floor.
 Clean the ball with soapy water and dry with a towel.
 You can also clean the rollers with a q-tip or your finger nail.
+Laser mice do not have a ball.